TACO Moments: All the Times Trump Backed Down From His Ultimatums With Iran

 No hay anuncios

-• March 21: in a post on his social network, Trump warns that if Iran does not "FULLY OPEN" the strait within 48 hours, the United States will "annihilate its various POWER PLANTS, STARTING WITH THE LARGEST".
+March 21: in a post on his social network, Trump warns that if Iran does not "COMPLETELY OPEN" the strait in 48 hours, the United States will "annihilate their various POWER PLANTS, STARTING WITH THE LARGEST".

 • March 23: two days after the first threat, Trump assures that the United States has held "productive" talks with Iran and has ordered the Pentagon to postpone any attack against Iranian energy infrastructure for five days.
-Tehran publicly denies that any negotiation is underway.
+Tehran publicly denies that any negotiations are underway.

-• March 26: with markets down, Trump again postpones the deadline, this time ten days, until Monday, assuring that he "pauses the period of destruction of power plants" at the request of the Iranian government.
+• March 26: with markets down, Trump postpones the deadline again, this time by ten days, until Monday, assuring that he "pauses the period of destruction of energy plants" at the request of the Iranian government.

 • March 30: Trump claims "great progress" has been made in negotiations to end the war.
 At the same time, he warns that if no agreement is reached and the strait is not opened "immediately," the United States will destroy all of Iran's power plants and oil wells, as well as Kharg Island, its main oil export platform, and "perhaps all" desalination plants.
 An open threat of war crime.

 • April 1: Trump claims Iran has asked him for a ceasefire, a statement that the spokesperson for the Iranian Ministry of Foreign Affairs called "false and unfounded."
-In a message on social media, the Republican says that the United States will only consider a ceasefire when the strait is "open, free, and unimpeded."
+In a social media message, the Republican says that the United States will only consider a ceasefire when the strait is "open, free, and unobstructed."
 And he adds: "Until then, we will reduce Iran to total disappearance or, as they say, to the Stone Age!!!!"

-• April 4th: two days before the new deadline, Trump reiterates that "time is running out, 48 hours left before hell breaks loose."
+• April 4: two days before the new deadline, Trump reiterates that "time is running out, there are 48 hours left before hell breaks loose."
 The message comes after several contradictory statements in the preceding days, in which he had alternated criticism of allies for not reopening the strait on their own with the idea that the strait would reopen naturally.

-• April 6: Trump reiterates in a press conference his threats against the regime of Iran if they do not reach an agreement with the United States: "The entire country can be eliminated in a single night, and that night could be tomorrow night".
+• April 6: Trump reiterates in a press conference his threats against the Iranian regime if they do not reach an agreement with the United States: "The entire country can be eliminated in a single night, and that night could be tomorrow night".

-• April 7: the president threatens via social media that he could attack Iran overnight: "An entire civilization will die tonight, and never come back.
+• April 7: the president threatens via social media that he could attack Iran during the night: "An entire civilization will die tonight, and never return.
 I don't want that to happen, but it probably will."
 An hour and a half before the ultimatum, he announces a 15-day truce.
 Iran, however, makes it clear that it will continue to control the Strait of Hormuz.